 Anyway, I can’t help but be reminded of that movie whenever I see someone being told to stand in front of a grid so some trainer can scrutinize every inch of their posture in the hopes they’ll be hired to “fix” it.

 Who says it needs to be fixed in the first place?

-A few weeks ago I saw a photograph shared by Fort Worth, TX based physical therapist, Dr. Jarod Hall which I felt hammered this point home.
+I’m reminded of a photograph shared by Fort Worth, TX based physical therapist, Dr. Jarod Hall a few years back which hammers home my point.